Luiz Inacio Lula da Silva Fast Facts

 Mother: Eurîdice Ferreira de Mello, seamstress

-Marriage(s): Marisa Letîcia Lula da Silva (1974-present); Maria de Lourdes Lula da Silva (May 24, 1969-June 7, 1971, her death)
+Marriages: Marisa Letîcia Lula da Silva (1974-present); Maria de Lourdes Lula da Silva (May 24, 1969-June 7, 1971, her death)

-Children: with Marisa Letîcia Lula da Silva: Luis Claudio (1985), Sandro (1979), Fabio (1975), Marcos (1970, from her first marriage and adopted by da Silva); with Miriam Cordeiro: Lurian (1974)
+Children: with Marisa Letîcia Lula da Silva: Luis Claudio, 1985; Sandro, 1979; Fabio, 1975; Marcos, 1970 (from her first marriage and adopted by da Silva); with Miriam Cordeiro: Lurian, 1974

 Other Facts: